• English

 All about my best carnivals and surroundings

-For those who despise the winter in Europe, we have found various ways to make that time of the year a time to enjoy, have fun and even a time to look forward to!
+For those who hate winter in Europe, we have found various ways of making that time of the year a time enjoyable , fun, and even making it something to look forward to!

-After the festive Christmas season, it’s time to travel or simply go in the streets of your hometown to enjoy the Carnaval!
+After the festive Christmas season, it’s time to travel or simply go out into the streets of your hometown and enjoy Carnival!

 Nowadays it is more a cultural heritage that people, and especially children, enjoy as a fantasy world.

 I remember my very first carnival in Germany.
-I enjoyed watching the parade and the beautiful costumes, and especially getting in the skin of someone else by dressing up and putting make-up!
-I was dressed up as a Spanish flamenco dancer.
+I enjoyed watching the parade and the beautiful costumes, and especially getting into the skin of someone else by dressing up and putting on make-up!
+I dressed up as a Spanish flamenco dancer.
 I think my mum had a vision of me living in Spain!
-Well spotted, Mum!!
+Well spotted, mum!!

-If you miss the winter celebration, some countries like the UK have completely disconnected from the religious side and are celebrating it in the summer.
+If you miss the winter celebration, some countries like the UK have completely disconnected from the religious side and celebrate it in the summer.
 Actually, it’s quite smart.
-I always admire those in parades wearing costumes that are not exactly keeping the body warm!
+I always admire people in parades wearing costumes that are not exactly keeping the body warm!
 The lady who was presenting the carnival in Las Palmas kept saying how cold it was on stage and how brave the dancers were!

 As I recently traveled to a famous region for the carnival, I wanted to share some of my great experiences to inspire you to see one of them!

-I was there a while ago for the carnival, and I have to admit that it was love at the first sight when I met this beautiful Italian town!
+I was there a while ago for the carnival, and I have to admit that it was love at first sight when I met this beautiful Italian town!
 As soon as I laid my eyes on it, I could not stop admiring every single corner.
-I had no digital camera at the time otherwise I would have made thousands of pictures!
+I had no digital camera at the time, otherwise I would have taken thousands of pictures!

 Venice Canals